sunxki/AmazonUSA-AutomationProject/README.md

   5. The Webdriver will start executing the script
   6. Once it has finished, navigate to /reports on your cloned directory and locate the new report for this run generated

-Recording for the execution can be found on here: https://www.screencast.com/t/jH26dYBD
+Recording for the execution can be found on [here](https://www.screencast.com/t/jH26dYBD)

 ## Other CMD customized commands
 1. py.test -browser_name (default = **chrome**,   "firefox" available to run the script in geckodriver)